cypress-io/cypress/docs/source/guides/getting-started/installing-cypress.md

 Cypress is a desktop application that is locally installed on your computer.

 {% note info %}
 The desktop application manages your local projects.
-The actual testing will be done in a **browser**, not the desktop application
+The actual testing will be done in a **browser**, not the desktop application.
 {% endnote %}

 The desktop application can be installed in the following operating systems: